 The folks at Firestone were great but they scared the living crap out of me, making me think I was looking at some serious repairs.
 Truthfully, I think they were just so swamped they didn’t want to mess with Van Geaux and it took them almost a week to tell me that.
 By this time, Angie had left for Texas in the car, so it was a week of Uber rides, rental cars, and walking all over town (about $300 worth of those things) before I had to get another tow to an outstanding repair shop called Underwood Tire in Dickson, TN.
 That cost me $78.
 The team at Underwood looked Van Geaux over (and under) and determined it only needed a thermostat (and to have the radiator flushed).
 Talk about relief!
 But even relief comes at a cost. $368 to be exact.

 My dad drove Van Geaux back from Dickson and while he had a hard time locating the windshield wipers in the dark, he said it drove just fine.
-He’s spent a significant amount of time with it since then, trying to fix the AC, installing a fire extinguisher, driving it around the block, checking it for rust, and showing it to everyone he can.
+He’s spent a significant amount of time with it since then, trying to fix the AC, driving it around the block, checking it for rust, and showing it to everyone he can.
 For his love of it alone, I sometimes think of keeping it.
 But I can’t.
 It’s just not right to keep something you don’t really love.

 So Van Geaux is officially up for sale!
 Feel free to share with your friends, family, and anyone interested in van life.
 And enjoy the photos.
 Van Geaux is nothing if not beautiful!